dylan-isaac/Building-Ladders--Extending-Human-Agency-with-AI--Talk-/README.md

 ### Alternative Viewing

 The `presentation.md` file uses reveal.js syntax and can also be viewed in any reveal.js-compatible renderer outside of Obsidian.
+Additionally, the presentation.md file is quite readable from the GitHub preview as well.

 ## 📋 Presentation Structure